 The answer is by lifting weights and eating enough protein to support muscle growth.

 HEADS UP: It’s important to remember that you shouldn’t increase the amount of food you’re eating until after you start working out.
-If you start eating big before you start lifting, you’ll be gaining mostly fat until you start up your lifting program.
+If you start eating big before you start lifting weights, you’ll be gaining mostly fat until you start your lifting program.

 Skinny Guys Need to Lift Weights